ThinkDataEd/student/docs/unit2/lab2a.md

 ##***<u>Lab 2A - All About Distributions</u>***
-Directions: Follow along with the slides and answer the questions in **bold** font in your IDS Journal.
+Directions: Follow along with the slides and answer the questions in **bold** font in your journal.

 ###**In the beginning...**
 * Most of the labs thus far have covered how to visualize, summarize, and manipulate data.